SuperSimon81/segment-open-and-respiratory-variation/README.md

 # segment-open -- Segment source distribution

-This is a fork of Segment-open containing the Mitral and Tricuspid Respiratory Variation plugin
+This is a fork of Segment-open containing the Mitral and Tricuspid Respiratory Variation plugin.
+This repository also includes the R-notebook and data used for all statistical analysis and generation of figures in the paper Respiratory variation in mitral and tricuspid inflow velocity using real-time phase-contrast cardiovascular magnetic resonance - normal values and reproducibility.
+Link will be provided once published.

 ![lvimage](example.jpg)